-The pad is comprised of silicone and plastic, surrounded by a thin Lycra cover (85% polyester, 15% spandex).
+The pad is comprised of silicone and plastic, surrounded by a thin lycra cover (85% polyester, 15% spandex).
 These materials enable the pad to be durable enough to provide maximum support while also being comfortable against your skin.
 The pad has a washable cover made of terrycloth fabric (100% polyester) so you can wear it beneath your clothes without irritation.

 Looking for more hernia truss belts?
 Check out our wide selection to find the best brace for your hernia location!

-Common risk factors include pregnancy, obesity, previous hernias, previous surgeries, family history, frequent lifting, and those who've had lung problems after surgery.
+About 25 to 30% of individuals who’ve had surgery to their abdomen develop a hernia, making this type of a stomach hernia extremely common.
+Common risk factors include pregnancy, obesity, previous hernias, previous surgeries, family history, frequent lifting, bariatric procedures, and those who've had lung problems after surgery.

 An epigastric hernia occurs when fat pushes through a weak portion of your stomach or belly known as the peritoneum.
-Epigastric hernias typically are located in the middle of the belly between the breastbone and belly button.
+Epigastric hernias typically are located in the middle of the stomach between the breastbone and belly button.
 Many of these hernias are present at birth but don’t appear until later in life, also known as a reducible hernia.

 Individuals with an epigastric hernia experience the following symptoms: